-- When registering, you will have the option between the conference with or without the Friday / Saturday evening meals. - Box lunches will be available for an add on cost for Friday & Saturday. - Breakfast is not included.
+- When registering, you will have the option between the conference with or without the Friday / Saturday evening meals, or as a Guest. - Box lunches will be available for an add on cost for Friday & Saturday. - Breakfast is not included.
 Dining options are available in-house at the Smokehouse Restaurant.